 - Specialty United Shade RV Window Shades via Camping World

-- I would NOT get the pull-cord option if one is offered.
+- Don't get the pull-cord option if one is offered.
 Use the tension sliding system called E-Z lift.

 - For the record – these are super hard to find.

-- We didn't know exactly what day night shades were but they seemed better so we paid more and got them.
+- Buy the day night shades.
+We didn't know exactly what day night shades were but they seemed better so we paid more and got them.
 See pictures to explain completely.
 Boy are we glad we bought the RV window shades in the day night variety.

-- We can vouch for these RV window shades.
+- and will vouch for these RV window shades.

-- We replaced 3 windows with RV window shades – 2 were identical and 1 was larger.
+- replace 3 windows with RV window shades – 2 were identical and 1 was larger.

 - Take down the current RV blinds which will be a yukky rv window shade.